The Cry of the Graves

 The Dream of A Ridiculous Man

-On that inner journey he beholds a new world which is unstained by sin such as men's world before the original sin.
-After that the narrator tells us about that new earth and its residents.
+On that inner journey, he beholds a new world that is unstained by sin, such as men's world before the original sin.
+After that, the narrator tells us about that new earth and its residents.
 The tale is quite fascinating and interesting.

 First written in 1877, only four years before his death, Dostoevsky seems to have put maximum experience of his life in this philosophical fiction.
-As usual the author has beautifully stated the idea of nihilism and their sub-ideas later on to oppose them at the full.
+As usual, the author has beautifully stated the idea of nihilism and their sub-ideas later on to oppose them at the full.
 Dostoevsky is an artist of great value.
-His miserable life taught him many lessons and he expressed all those lessons in his writings in different ways.
-In this story he has shown and opposed the idea of nihilism by portraying an analogy of this world and another world and through this analogy he has shown how absurd are the ideas indifference based on nihilism.
-The story touches both ideas of absurdism and existentialism as well.
-It is about redemption, personal growth, spiritual awakening written in symbolical way.
+His miserable life taught him many lessons, and he expressed all those lessons in his writings in different ways.
+In this story, he has shown and opposed the idea of nihilism by portraying an analogy of this world and another world, and through this analogy, he has shown how absurd the ideas of indifference based on nihilism.
+The story touches on both ideas of absurdism and existentialism as well.
+It is about redemption, personal growth, and spiritual awakening written in a symbolic way.

-In this story Dostoevsky has once again emphasised on man's meaning for life, man's inner beauty of goodness and virtue beautifully.
+In this story, Dostoevsky has once again emphasised on man's meaning for life and man's inner beauty of goodness and virtue.
 And he asserts humanity in man's character no matter what may hinder him.
-And indeed this is beauty of humankind.
+And indeed, this is the beauty of humankind.
 It is a very nice allegory and social commentary.

 1. “Oh, how hard it is to be the only man to know the truth!”